 Price: $21.99 USD

 Award-winning writer and Maine native Hilary Nangle provides an insider’s view of the Pine Tree State, from the “in” restaurants and grills of Portland to the historic towns and villages of the Acadia Region.
-Nangle is the perfect tour guide, providing travelers with unique itineraries such as Microbrews of Maine and Lighthouses, Lobster, and L.L.
-Bean.
+Nangle is the perfect tour guide, providing travelers with unique itineraries like Microbrews of Maine.
 Packed with information on dining, transportation, and accommodations, Moon Maine has lots of options for a range of travel budgets.
 Complete with details on white-water rafting on the Kennebec River, sailing near Camden, and camping in Baxter State Park, Moon Maine gives travelers the tools they need to create a more personal and memorable experience.

 What’s inside Moon Maine

 Enjoy the very best of Maine with these itineraries:

 - The Lobster Experience